Subtly sweet, mildly spicy and oh-so-tasty. Despite the name, this Devilled Sausages Recipe will take you straight to food heaven!

 Start by cooking the sausages over medium heat until they're cooked through and browned.

-And if you use good quality sausages, here's the next tip.
-There's absolutely no need to prick the sausages with a fork.
+TIP: If you use good quality sausages, there's absolutely no need to prick the sausages with a fork.
 Your sausages won't explode if you don't prick them, and they'll stay juicier.

 Once cooked, remove sausages from the pan and set aside.